About EGSH

 How much does property valuation cost in Dubai?

-DLD fees range from AED 2,000 for vacant grant-ownership land to AED 15,000 per drawing for hotel buildings.
-The valuation of a residential villa or apartment costs AED 4,000 plus AED 10 knowledge fee and AED 10 innovation fee.
-When the application is submitted through an authorised Real Estate Services Trustee Centre such as EGSH, service partners' fees apply in addition to the DLD fee: AED 230 plus VAT for residential apartments and villas, AED 180 plus VAT for standard vacant land (grant ownership), AED 430 plus VAT for major project land, and AED 530 plus VAT for hotel buildings (DLD).
-All fees are current at the date of publication and are subject to change by the DLD without prior notice.
+The DLD charges a fixed fee based on property type: AED 2,000 for vacant land (grant ownership), AED 4,000 for residential villas and apartments, AED 6,000 for agricultural land with buildings, AED 10,000 for vacant land designated for major projects, and AED 15,000 per drawing for hotel buildings.
+A knowledge fee of AED 10 and an innovation fee of AED 10 apply to all categories.
+When the application is submitted through an authorised Real Estate Services Trustee Centre such as EGSH, service partners' fees apply in addition: AED 230 plus VAT for residential apartments and villas, AED 180 plus VAT for standard vacant land (grant ownership), AED 430 plus VAT for major project land, and AED 530 plus VAT for hotel buildings (DLD).
+All fees are current at the date of publication and are subject to change by the DLD.

 Is a property valuation certificate required for the Golden Visa in Dubai?

 Yes.
 A DLD valuation certificate is a mandatory document for the 10-year Golden Visa investor application.
 The certificate must confirm the property's market value is at or above AED 2,000,000.
 The stated purchase price alone is not sufficient.
 For mortgaged properties, a bank no-objection letter indicating the paid amount and the outstanding balance must also be submitted.
-The DLD administers the investor Golden Visa application (DLD), and the GDRFA issues the residence permit (GDRFA).
+The DLD administers the investor Golden Visa application, and the GDRFA issues the residence permit.

 How long is a DLD property valuation certificate valid?